-At this point, use a systemic pesticide such as Triazinon in hopes of killing the beetles and the larvae as they feast on your plant.
+At this point, use a systemic pesticide such as Triazinon to kill the beetles and the larvae as they feast on your plant.

 Systemic pesticides are applied to the soil surrounding affected plants.

-When the plant is watered the chemical is slowly released.
+When the plant receives water, the chemical is slowly released.
 The plant roots take up systemic insecticide and spread throughout the plant tissues.

 Monthly application is recommended.

 You must be careful when using these types of pesticides.
 They can have unintended effects and may also kill beneficial insects.